cviebrock/eloquent-sluggable/README.md

     $ composer require cviebrock/eloquent-sluggable:^4.3
     ```

-    The package will automatically register itself with Laravel 5.5.
+    The package will automatically register itself with Laravel 5.5 and 5.6.

 2. Optionally, publish the configuration file if you want to change any defaults: